 Points of Pride:

-- The home of the 44th President of the United States, Barack H. Obama, and the nation’s first family is located in the Kenwood neighborhood.
+Kenwood's historical significance includes being the home of the 44th President of the United States, Barack H. Obama, and his family.